Send Me an Angel

 Minutes later, she walked along the path and saw the animals and was captivated by the lambs on the side of the path.
 Their frolic made her giggle and she felt compelled to walk the gravel away from the window behind her, in which she could see her frail, lifeless body.

 The woman was there and Eliza recognized her.

 “Hi,” she said in greeting.

 The woman smiled and held out her hand, then spoke directly to her mind.
 Eliza knew that she was familiar but didn’t know from where.

 “Come, let’s eat and we can talk.”

 A table appeared with delicious cakes and an assortment of biscuits, which Eliza pounced on.
-She watched the woman suspiciously for a few moments as she ate, then she remembered.
+She watched the woman suspiciously for a few moments as she ate.

 She stood and found that she was himself again as Samhjodi.
-He smiled at Anmbhal and they shed their bodies, and then eased into the everything.
+He smiled at Anmbhal and they shed their bodies, and then eased into the everything once again.

 “Samhjodi, you no longer have a choice.
 The war is beginning and the world needs him.
 You must try harder to help us.”